jhuovari/ggcustom/README.md

 ### Setting Custom Theme and Palette with `set_gg()`

-The `set_gg()` function allows you to set a custom theme and palette for your `ggplot2` visualizations.
-It combines a theme with palette defaults using the theme palette entries introduced in ggplot2 4.0.0.
-Below is an example using the `theme_vm()` and the `vm` palette.
+The `set_gg()` function allows you to set a custom theme and, optionally, override palette defaults for your `ggplot2` visualizations.
+When the `palette` argument is omitted, the function uses the palette information already embedded in the supplied theme (for example `theme_vm()` adds palette defaults through the ggplot2 4.0.0 theme palette entries).
+You can still provide a palette function or ggcustom palette name to override those defaults when needed.
+Below is an example using `theme_vm()`.
 For VM there is also the shortcut `set_vm()`.

 ``` r
 # Example dataset